kasemir/org.csstudio.display.builder/Readme.md

 ** Model **

-Many essentials: Widgets, widget categories, typed properties, property categories, change notifications, persistence, named colors.
+Describes Widgets and their Properties.
+Widget Properties have well defined types.
+Access to properties is thread-safe.
+Listeners can react to widget property changes.
+Widgets and their properties can be persisted to and loaded from XML files.
+Widget categories as well as property categories combined with a well defined order of widget properties allow editors to present them in a consistent way.

+The Model reads existing *.opi files, adapting them to the current model and writing them in the new format.

-Basic Rectangle, Label, TextUpdate, LED, ProgressBar.
+Available basic widgets include Rectangle, Label, TextUpdate, LED, ProgressBar with their essential properties.

+Widgets with key functionality:
-Group that contains child widgets,
+* Group that contains child widgets,

-EmbeddedDisplay widget that (at runtime) loads other *.opi file,
+* EmbeddedDisplay widget that (at runtime) loads other *.opi file,

-ActionButton that opens new *.opi, either in new window or replacing existing model.
+* ActionButton that opens new *.opi, either in new window or replacing existing model.

-All read existing *.opi files.
+Major TODOs:
+ * Add many more widgets and their properties.
    Each new widget is added as its own class derived from the base `Widget` and registered in `WidgetFactory`.

+** Representation **

+Represents Widgets in a UI toolkit, i.e. makes them visible on the screen.
+Implemented for SWT and JavaFX to demonstrate that different toolkits can be supported, but SWT implementation is limited because emphasis is on JavaFX.

 Major TODOs:
- * Add many more widgets and their properties
+ * A ton of widgets and their representation.

-** Representation **

-Examples for SWT and JavaFX.
-Emphasis is for now JavaFX.
-SWT example mostly to assert that alternate representation is possible.
-Purely using SWT, not Draw2D.

    Each new widget needs to implement a `WidgetRepresentation` for either JavaFX or SWT (or both) and register with the `JFXRepresentation` respectively `SWTRepresentation`.
    The representation needs to add listeners to model properties of interest.
    On change, it can prepare the UI update, which is then scheduled via `ToolkitRepresentation.scheduleUpdate()` to occur on the UI thread in a throttled manner.

-Major TODOs:
- * A ton of widgets and their representation
- * How to draw custom widgets in background?
-Draw JFX Canvas in background,then 'swap' with active canvas?
-Use AWT to draw image in background?

 ** Runtime **